Diksha-Maurya/Diksha-Maurya/README.md

 # 🚀 Welcome to My GitHub Profile!

 Hi there!
-I'm **Diksha Maurya**, a passionate developer, AI enthusiast, and cloud practitioner currently pursuing my Master’s in Computer Science at **NC State University**.
+I'm **Diksha Maurya**, a passionate developer, AI enthusiast, and cloud practitioner with a Master's in Computer Science from **NC State University**.

 With 4+ years of industry experience at **Siemens**, I specialize in building **scalable AI applications**, working with **LLMs**, and applying **cloud-native tools** in both academic and industry settings.

 ---